-CEO foreward
+CEO Foreword

-The Town has continued to transform the business to better meet and respond to community needs.
+The Town has continued to better meet and respond to community needs.

 The Administration's function is to deliver on the strategic decisions that Council makes whether they relate to strategies, policies or advocacy decisions.
 After completing the new Strategic Community Plan, developing a new customer service model, and undertaking operational reviews, the next points of focus included a restructure of the organisation and performance measurement.

-The Administration placed a freeze on non-essential recruitment for approximately two to three years, which enabled us to rebuild staffing numbers and refocus our attention to areas of greatest need.
-A more commercial, hybrid matrix, flat style structure has been the outcome with a focus on cross-functional service delivery.
+The Administration placed a freeze on nonessential recruitment for approximately two to three years, which enabled us to rebuild staffing numbers and refocus our attention to areas of greatest need.
+A more commercial, hybrid matrix, flat structure has been the outcome with a focus on cross-functional service delivery.
 The executive leadership roles have been reduced from five to four with middle management stable at nine.
-We now have a number of new roles and focus areas which were created within the existing 211 fulltime equivalent staffing allocation across Stakeholder Relations, Governance Support, Governance Compliance, Organisational effectiveness, Organisational development, Place Management, Transport Planning, Business Services, Digital Marketing and Volunteering, chaye
+We now have a number of new roles and focus areas which were created within the existing 211 fulltime equivalent staffing allocation across Stakeholder Relations, Governance Support, Governance Compliance, Organisational Development, Place Management, Transport Planning, Business Services, Digital Marketing and Volunteering.

-To better reflect the organisation's performance, the Town is developing a performance dashboard, which will be used within the organisation and is displayed publicly.
+To better reflect the organisation's performance, the Town is developing a performance dashboard, which will be used within the organisation and displayed publicly.
 As part of the Strategic Community Plan process the Town committed to develop performance scorecards to ensure community was aware of the organisation's performance levels at any given moment.
-As this is new to the organisation it is expected to transform and the quality of information improve over time.
+As this is new to the organisation, it is expected to transform the quality of information provided over time.